-RECALLING the regional observer programs (ROPs) established in the Recommendation by ICCAT on a Program for Transshipment (Rec.
-16-15\) and the Recommendation by ICCAT amending the Recommendation 18-02 establishing a multi-annual management plan for bluefin tuna in the eastern Atlantic and the Mediterranean (Rec.
-19-04);
+RECALLING the regional observer programs (ROPs) established in the Recommendation by ICCAT on a Program for Transshipment [Rec.
+16-15] and the Recommendation by ICCAT Amending the Recommendation 14-04 on Bluefin Tuna in the Eastern Atlantic and Mediterranean [Rec.
+17-07];